 At Berklee, Roger studied jazz composition with Herb Pomeroy and Charlie Mariano, classical composition with William Maloof and John Bavicchi, and woodwinds with Joe Viola.
 Afterwards, he studied composition with Dr. Robert Wykes, Dr. Stephanie Owen, and Dr. Champ Tyrone.
 Roger received a B.A. degree in composition from McKendree University and a M.A. degree in music from New Mexico Highlands University.
 As a graduate assistant at Highlands, Roger directed the university's jazz ensemble.

-After working as a professional musician (including playing in Smokey Robinson’s horn section), composer-arranger, and music educator for 9 years, Roger realized that he would not be able to financially support his family through music.
-He made a career change in 1977 to become a business analyst and worked at Southwestern Bell, Bell Atlantic (now Verizon), Fannie Mae, and DecisionPath Consulting for what became a 34-year career.
+After working as a professional musician (including with Smokey Robinson), composer-arranger, and music educator for 9 years, Roger realized that he would not be able to support his family through music.
+He made a career change in 1977 to become an analyst and worked at Southwestern Bell, Bell Atlantic, Fannie Mae, and DecisionPath Consulting for what became a 34-year career.
 Due to a busy work and family schedule, Roger was away from music for 12 years.
 However, he started to compose again in 1989.

 A business transfer from Missouri to Maryland in 1983 became an important development in Roger's music.
 When he started to compose again in 1989 much of the new music was directly inspired by his life in Maryland – in particular, his love of the Appalachian Mountains and Chesapeake Bay.